GL-MPP/EVA-7/S8 Assignment/README.md

 5. The colab notebook will only call these files/utilities and nothing is coded in the colab notebook.
 6. Train resnet18 for 20 epochs on the CIFAR10 dataset
+7. To apply following tranformations while training -
+- RandomCrop(32, padding=4)
+- CutOut(16x16)
-7. To show loss curves for test and train datasets
+8. To show loss curves for test and train datasets
-8. To show a gallery of 10 misclassified images
+9. To show a gallery of 10 misclassified images
-9. To show gradcam output on 10 misclassified images.
+10. To show gradcam output on 10 misclassified images.
 Apply GradCAM on a channel that is more than 7x7.

 ## Approach

-There are two main parts to this excercise.
+There are 3 main parts to this excercise.

 Part -1 (Generating Image set with Albumentation libraries)